-VIKTIGT! registrerar du dig inte senast 19 januari förlorar du din plats på kursen.
+VIKTIGT! registrerar dig i Ladok senast 17 januari annars förlorar du din plats till reserv på kursen.

 Welcome to English 1-30, 50% distance!

-This spring semester, you will be studying three modules as follows: “Contemporary Literature in English” will be taught in the first part of the semester (weeks 4-13 or period 3), "Culture, Ethnicity, Identity" will be taught in the second half of the semester (weeks 14-19, period 4), and “World English” will be taught in the last four weeks of the semester.
+This spring semester, you will be studying three modules as follows: "Culture, Ethnicity, Identity" will be taught in the first six weeks of the semester (weeks 3-8), “World English” will be taught in weeks 9-12, and “Contemporary Literature in English” will be taught in the second half of the spring semester.
 In the fall, you will study “Language Structure” and “Written Communication”.

 In keeping with the principles of continuous assessment, all modules feature compulsory assignments throughout their respective periods.
-More information about the content and assessment procedures for individual modules will be published by the instructors on the course site on Blackboard.
+More information about the content and assessment procedures for individual modules will be published by the instructors on the course site in Canvas.
 Both modules include student participation in their assessment procedures.
 The teaching usually consists of lectures and seminars, but each module has its own structure and policy with respect to the forms of teaching.
-A good idea is to get hold of the books indicated in the syllabus (kursplan) as soon as possible.
+It is paramount to get hold of the books indicated in the syllabus (kursplan) as soon as possible.
+Make sure you have your copies of John McLeod’s Beginning Postcolonialism by early January.
+Since it is a new publication, the course book for World English is hard to find in print at this moment (November 27), but it is available as an e-book in the HiG Library online catalogue.
 In the Contemporary Literature module, you will read and study the following texts: